 - Lack of time to schedule and perform the service.

-- Resistance to the true utility or they don’t think it works.
+- Resistance to the true utility ie they don’t think it works.

-If your lawn contractor isn’t aerating, you are missing out on an opportunity to increase the quality of your turf and possible reduce lawn maintenance costs over time.
-Aeration helps oxygen and water enter the soil zone.
+If your lawn contractor isn’t aerating, you are missing out on an opportunity to increase the quality of your turf and possibly reduce lawn maintenance costs over time.

 Fall or Spring Aeration: Which Time of Year is Better?

 Conventional wisdom has been that fall aeration helps more with cool season turf, while spring is the season for aerating warm season turf.
 In reality, aeration can be beneficial when performed in either season, or both if you have severely compacted soil.
-Integrating it as a part of an environment-first lawn schedule, aeration provides benefits in all types of turf and a majority of customers see significant improvement in lawn color, thatch density and nutrient uptake within a month.
+Integrating it as a part of an environment-first lawn schedule, aeration provides benefits in all types of turf and a majority of customers see improvement within a month in lawn color, thatch density and nutrient uptake.